barryclark/jekyll-now/_posts/2020-10-16-Exploring_Concepts.md

 void implicit_template(variable_concept auto vc){}
 ```

 Personally I like the second one best but we will see what will over time become the canonical way to do things.
-The advantage with the requires clause is that you can use conjunctions and disjunctions within it so you can combine some concepts without the need to create a new one.
+The advantage with the requires clause is that you can use conjunctions and disjunctions within it so you can combine some concepts without the need to create a new one, like this for example:

 ```cpp
 template<typename T>